Bird Mites in Houston-Area Homes

 Texas A&M’s Insects in the City program states it clearly: the most effective method for eliminating bird mite infestations is to control and remove any birds from the structure.
 Simply treating rooms for mites without controlling their source will not be effective.

 The fix is removing the nest, cleaning the area, and sealing the entry point so birds cannot re-establish.
-That is wildlife removal work, not pest control work, and it is exactly what The Critter Team does.
+That is professional bird control work, not pest control work.

-When a homeowner calls with a suspected bird mite problem, we start with the exterior inspection.
-We look for every active and abandoned bird nest on the structure, check every vent cover, soffit connection, and fascia gap, and identify the species involved.
-Knowing whether you have sparrows, starlings, or another species tells us where to look and what type of nesting pattern we are dealing with.
+When a homeowner suspects bird mites, the first step is an exterior inspection of the structure.
+Every active and abandoned bird nest needs to be located, and every vent cover, soffit connection, and fascia gap needs to be checked.
+Knowing whether the source is sparrows, starlings, or another species determines where to look and what type of nesting pattern is involved.

-Once we locate the source, we remove the nest and all nesting material from the vent duct or cavity, clean and treat the area, and install bird-proof covers or screening on every entry point.
-For vent-based nests, this includes clearing the full length of the duct and verifying the ductwork is intact before installing a vent guard that maintains proper airflow.
+Once the source is located, the nest and all nesting material are removed from the vent duct or cavity, the area is cleaned and treated, and bird-proof covers or screening are installed on every entry point.
+For birds in exhaust vents, this includes clearing the full length of the duct and verifying the ductwork is intact before installing a vent guard that maintains proper airflow.

-We also check for additional nests elsewhere on the structure.
+Checking for additional nests elsewhere on the structure is also important.
 Birds that have been nesting in one vent often try another vent on the same house if the first one becomes unavailable.
-Our exclusion work covers all vulnerable entry points on the structure, not just the one where the active nest was found.
+Thorough exclusion covers all vulnerable entry points on the structure, not just the one where the active nest was found.

 Frequently Asked Questions